Model's body found hanging in Mumbai hotel | Headlines

 Model's body found hanging in Mumbai hotel

-The body of a 40-year-old model was found hanging from a fan in a hotel room in Mumbai's Andheri area on Thursday.
+The body of a 30-year-old model was found hanging from a fan in a hotel room in Mumbai's Andheri area on Thursday.

 - Country: